Rozière balloon

 During 1999, Bertrand Piccard and Brian Jones achieved the first non-stop balloon circumnavigation in Breitling Orbiter 3, a Rozière balloon.

-A Rozière balloon (or simply Rozière) is a type of hybrid balloon that has separate chambers for a non-heated lifting gas (such as hydrogen or helium) as well as for a heated lifting gas (as used in a hot air balloon or Montgolfière).
+A Rozière balloon (or simply Rozière) is a hybrid balloon that has separate chambers for a non-heated lifting gas (such as hydrogen or helium) as well as for a heated lifting gas (as used in a hot air balloon, or Montgolfière).
 The design was created by Jean-François Pilâtre de Rozier (1754–1785).

 A Rozière-type balloon has the advantage of partial control of buoyancy with much less use of fuel than a typical hot air balloon.
-This reduction of fuel consumption has allowed Rozière balloons and their crew to achieve very long flight times, as much as several days or even weeks.
+This reduction of fuel consumption has allowed Rozière balloons and their crews to achieve very long flight times, as much as several days or even weeks.

 Early endeavours

 The first Rozière was built for an attempt at crossing the English Channel on 15 June 1785.
 Contemporary accounts state that the balloon caught fire, suddenly deflated and crashed near Wimereux in the Pas-de-Calais, killing Rozier, who was riding the balloon.